wkliao/readthedocs/darshan-util/doc/darshan-util.rst

 .. note::
-   AutoPerf log analysis code is provided as Git submodules to Darshan's main repository, so if building Darshan source that has been cloned from Git, it is neccessary to first retrieve the AutoPerf submodules by running the following command:
+   AutoPerf log analysis code is provided as Git submodules to Darshan's main repository, so if building Darshan source that has been cloned from Git, it is necessary to first retrieve the AutoPerf submodules by running the following command:

    .. code-block:: bash